-Ι. Ov erview 3 ١١.
-Background4 Α. Governing Law for Environment and Natural Resources Trust Fund 4 В. About Minnesota's Environment and Natural Resources Trust Fund 5 C. About the Legislative-Citizen Commission on Minnesota Resources 6 D. Legislative-Citizen Commission on Minnesota Resources Proposal and Funding Process 6 E. Vision and Mission Statements for Minnesota's Environment and Natural Resources Trust Fund 7 ш.
-Six-Year Strategic Plan for the Environment and Natural Resources Trust Fund 8 Α. Strategic Plan Development and Implementation 8 В. General Issues and Framework for Six-Year Strategic Plan 8 C. Funding Priority Areas of the Request for Proposal 9 D. Goals of Six-Year Strategic Plan 9 Ε. Strategies for Six-Year Strategic Plan 10 F. Outcomes for the Environment and Natural Resources Trust Fund 11 G. Relationship of Environment and Natural Resources Trust Fund to Other State Funds and Programs 12 IV. Мо ost Recent Request for Proposal (RFP) 14
+II.
+Background .
+4 A. Governing Law for Environment and Natural Resources Trust Fund .
+4 В. About Minnesota's Environment and Natural Resources Trust Fund .
+5 C. About the Legislative-Citizen Commission on Minnesota Resources .
+6 D. Legislative-Citizen Commission on Minnesota Resources Proposal and Funding Process .
+6 E. Vision and Mission Statements for Minnesota's Environment and Natural Resources Trust Fund .
+6 III.
+Six-Year Strategic Plan for the Environment and Natural Resources Trust Fund8 A. Strategic Plan Development and Implementation .
+8 В. General Issues and Framework for Six-Year Strategic Plan .
+8 C. Funding Priority Areas of the Request for Proposal .
+9 D. Goals of Six-Year Strategic Plan .
+9 E. Strategies for Six-Year Strategic Plan .
+10 F. Outcomes for the Environment and Natural Resources Trust Fund .
+11 G. Relationship of Environment and Natural Resources Trust Fund to Other State Funds and Programs .
+11 IV. Мс ost Recent Request for Proposal (RFP) .
+13